 As the Tribunal has noted, this chronic under-funding has persisted for many years despite available solutions.
 The Auditor General of Canada found Canada's provision of First Nations Child and Family Services Program to be inequitable in 2008 and again in 2011.
 A 2005 report commissioned by the Assembly of First Nations and Canada and authored by the First Nations Child and Family Caring Society of Canada (Caring Society) found that funding for child and family and health services for First Nations children in Canada fell 30% below what was needed without accounting for the higher risks for First Nations children arising from residential schools and other colonial harms.
-Further, a 2000 study commissioned by Canada and authored by the Assembly of First Nations revealed that 22 percent less funding is available on a per child basis for First Nations children living on reserves than is provided to children living off reserves in the average province.
+Further, a 2000 study commissioned by Canada and authored by the Assembly of First Nations children living on reserves than is provided to children living off reserves in the average province.